Univalence and completeness of Segal objects: Associated completions and localizations

-In \cite{univalentcompletion}, Van den Berg and Moerdijk introduced a notion of \emph{univalent completion} of a fibration $p$ to a univalent fibration $u(p)$ in the Quillen model structure $(\mathbf{S},\mathrm{Kan})$ on simplicial sets.
+In \cite{univalentcompletion}, van den Berg and Moerdijk introduced a notion of \emph{univalent completion} of a fibration $p$ to a univalent fibration $u(p)$ in the Quillen model structure $(\mathbf{S},\mathrm{Kan})$ on simplicial sets.
 Likewise, there is a notion of Rezk-completion of Segal spaces, arising as the fibrant replacement of a Segal space in the model category $(s\mathbf{S},\mathrm{CS})$ for complete Segal spaces.
-In this section we define both notions generally in a logical model category $\mathbb{M}$ as considered in Section~\ref{secunivvscompl}, and use Theorem~\ref{intc=simpc} to show that univalent completion is a special case of Rezk-completion.
+In this section, we generalize both notions and use Theorem~\ref{intc=simpc} to show that univalent completion is a special case of Rezk-completion whenever both are defined.

-We therefore define a notion of BM-equivalences between fibrations in $\mathbb{M}$ inspired by \cite{univalentcompletion}, and a notion of DK-equivalences between Segal objects in $\mathbb{M}$ naturally generalizing the notion of Dwyer-Kan equivalences in \cite{rezk}.
-We then show that the assignment $p\mapsto X_p$ from Corollary~\ref{intc=simpcforfibs} gives rise to a functor between relative categories with respect to these two notions of equivalences, such that $p\rightarrow u(p)$ is the univalent completion of a fibration $p$ if and only if $X_p\rightarrow X_{u(p)}$ is the Rezk completion of $X_p$.
-Motivated by Rezk's and Barwick's characterization of complete Segal objects as the DK-local Segal objects in a large class of model categories, we will show that the univalent fibrations are exactly the local fibrations with respect to the BM-equivalences whenever univalent completion exists.
-A summary of the main results of this section will be given in Theorem~\ref{thm5sum}.\\
+We therefore introduce a notion of BM-equivalences between fibrations in suitable type theoretic fibration categories $\mathbb{C}$ inspired by \cite{univalentcompletion}, and a notion of DK-equivalences between Segal objects which naturally generalizes the notion of Dwyer-Kan equivalences in \cite{rezk}.
+This is the content of Sections~\ref{secsubunivcompl} and \ref{secsubrezkcompl}, respectively.
+We then show in Section~\ref{secsubcomparecompls} that for such suitable type theoretic fibration categories $\mathbb{C}$, the nerve functor assignment $p\mapsto N(p)$ from Section~\ref{secunivsegal} gives rise to a functor between relative categories with respect to these two notions of equivalences, such that $p\rightarrow u(p)$ is the univalent completion of a fibration $p$ if and only if $N(p)\rightarrow N(u(p))$ is the Rezk-completion of $N(p)$.
+Motivated by this correspondence, and Rezk's and Barwick's characterization of complete Segal objects as the homotopically DK-local Reedy fibrant Segal objects in a large class of model categories, we show in Section~\ref{secsubBMloc} that whenever $\mathbb{C}$ arises from a logical model category, then the univalent fibrations are exactly the BM-local fibrations in a suitable homotopical sense whenever univalent completion exists.

-As before, let $\mathbb{M}$ be a logical model category such that all fibrant objects are cofibrant and let $\mathbb{C}:=\mathbb{M}^f$ be its associated type theoretic fibration category.
-In this section we additionally assume that $\mathbb{M}$ has pullback stable cofibrations and that the $(-1)$-truncated maps in $\mathbb{M}$ form the right class of a homotopy factorization system on $\mathbb{M}$ (\cite[Definition 11.4]{joyalqcats}).
-Morphisms in the left class are called $(-1)$-connected.
-As presented for example in \cite[Section 7]{rezkhtytps}, this homotopy factorization system exists whenever $\mathbb{M}$ is combinatorial, but we equivalently may just assume the internal type theory of $\mathbb{C}$ to come equipped with propositional truncation as in \cite[Section 3.7]{hott}.